1. IMPORTANT INFORMATION AND WHO WE ARE

 Personal data, or personal information, means any information about an individual which allows that individual to be identified.
 It does not include data where the individual's identity has been removed (anonymous data).

-(a) Identity Data includes first name, maiden name, last name, username or similar identifier, marital status, title, date of birth and gender.
+(a) Identity Data which includes first name, maiden name, last name, username or similar identifier, marital status, title, date of birth and gender.

 (b) Contact Data which includes your name, title, address, email address and telephone numbers.